niansa/discord_llama/README.md

 # Discord LLaMa
-A funny, slow but multi-lingual Discord bot using LLaMa!
+A funny and multi-lingual Discord bot using LLaMa!